-Georgia Bar Owner Removes $3,714 One-Dollar Bills From Her Bar’s Walls To Pay Laid-Off Employees
+Georgia Bar Owner Removes 3,714 One-Dollar Bills From Her Bar’s Walls To Pay Laid-Off Employees

 The owner of a Georgia bar painstakingly removed thousands of one-dollar bills that had previously adorned the walls of the establishment in order to pay her employees who are out of work due to the coronavirus, CNN reports.

-The Sand Bar in Tybee Island, Georgia is, like untold numbers of bars and restaurants across the country, closed, as would-be patrons are staying at home in order to stem the tide of the coronavirus pandemic.
+The Sand Bar in Tybee Island, Georgia, is, like untold numbers of bars and restaurants across the country, closed, as would-be patrons are staying at home in order to stem the tide of the coronavirus pandemic.
 That means that the bar’s employees are out of work, earning neither tips nor paychecks.

 However, the bar, owned by Jennifer Knox, is also decorated with thousands of one-dollar bills pinned to the walls.
 The bills serve as mementos, signed gifts from the customers who have passed through the building over the years.

-Knox soon put two and two together and realized that the thousands of dollars on the walls could be used to pay her furloughed employees.
+Knox put two and two together and realized that the thousands of dollars on the walls could be used to pay her furloughed employees.

 “We were sitting there doors locked and I’m like oh my gosh, ‘there’s money on the walls and we have time on our hands.
-We gotta get this money down.'” she said.
+We gotta get this money down,'” she said.

-It took several days and five volunteers, but Knox and her team painstakingly removed each of the thousands of one-dollar bills from the wall.
+It took several days and five volunteers, but Knox and her team painstakingly removed each of the one-dollar bills from the wall.
 Some were stiff and weathered, having been there for over a decade.
 Once taken down, the bills had to be cleaned before they could be used.
-Knox’s team also had to sort through and put aside some foreign currency that can’t be used.
+Knox’s team also had to sort through and put aside some foreign currency that couldn’t be used.

 “I can’t just sit here and do nothing.
 I’ll do what I can for my people,” Knox said.